ULHPC/tutorials/advanced/EasyBuild/README.md

 There are multiple ways to amend a EasyConfig file.
 Check the `--try-*` option flags for all the possibilities.

-## Build a software using your own EasyConfig file
+## Build software using your own EasyConfig file

-As an example, we create an EasyConfig file to build GZip 1.4 with the GOOLF toolchain.
+For this example, we create an EasyConfig file to build GZip 1.4 with the GOOLF toolchain.
-Open your favorite editor and create a file `gzip-1.4-goolf-1.4.10.eb` with the following content:
+Open your favorite editor and create a file named `gzip-1.4-goolf-1.4.10.eb` with the following content:

     name = 'gzip'
     version = '1.4'